 JVM Language Summit — AgendaThe Summit will take place from July 29 to 31, 2013.
-The talk schedule, when that information is available, will be posted here.
+Our three days will be divided as follows (talks are in yellow and workshops are in green).

 We expect all the talks to be deeply technical, given by designers and implementors to designers and implementors.
 We all speak Code here!